noahehall/theBookOfNoah/linux/docker/docker.md

           - cannot specify bind-mount volumes
           - cannot specify read-only volumes

-      - CMD
-        - represents the default argument list for the entrypoint exec form -

   - `.dockerignore`
     - file that informs the docker builder which files in the context directory to NOT copy into the build image